 Simply launching the sales campaign and waiting to see how it goes isn’t enough.
 Monitoring performance and results throughout the campaign so that you can make any adjustments when needed ensures success.

-You can create a forum which enables continuous improvement by taking the performance monitoring and combining that data with the recurring sales coaching.
-With coaching taking place once a week, it provides you with a weekly opportunity to make improvements and greatly improves the probability of a successful lead campaigns.
+You can create a forum that enables continuous improvement by taking the performance monitoring and combining that data with recurring sales coaching.
+With coaching taking place once a week, it provides you with a weekly opportunity to make improvements and greatly improves the probability of successful lead campaigns.